LabNeuroCogDevel/LabHacks/readme.md

 * [Here](https://unsupervisedmethods.com/cheat-sheet-of-machine-learning-and-python-and-math-cheat-sheets-a4afe4e791b6) is an extremely well curated series of quick references for data science in python (numpy, scipy, pandas), ML algorithms, probability and more
 ##  Programming
-* Start using github.
-It is excellent for version control and for sharing (instead of having analysis_v4_p3.2_final.py you just have analysis.py).
+* Start using [github](https://github.com/).
+It is excellent for version control and for sharing (instead of having `analysis_v4_p3.2_final.py` you just have `analysis.py` with an explorable history).
 Other researchers can replicate exactly what you did.
 This will save you time, if someone emails you for example.

 * You or your lab may be most familiar with Matlab.
 It is worth considering a switch to [Python](https://www.python.org/).
 Python offers simpler syntax, enables system wide interfacing, is open source, free and for these reasons is being used by more and more scientists.
 Replication is far easier with Python than Matlab.